MaskoFortwana/CyberArk-WebConnect/docs/IntegratedApplication.md

    - A host builder is created and configured
    - Configuration is loaded from appsettings.json
    - Services are registered with dependency injection
-   - The `ChromeConnectService` is resolved and executed
+   - The `WebConnectService` is resolved and executed

 2. **Browser Launch**:
    - The `BrowserManager` launches Chrome with appropriate settings